NEWS

 Butt stuff!

-Meet HumaVibe's latest edition, Billie Bowtie.
-The perfect performer, Billie is gay, but not too gay.
-As he navigates his sentience amidst growing pressure from the Moderator to remain palatable, Billie glitches in and out of song, dance, and storytelling to land in a place of true humanity.
+Meet HumaVibe's latest device, Billie Bowtie.
+Programmed to be the perfect performer, Billie must ride the line between palatable and personal - gay, but not too gay!
+As he navigates his sentience amidst growing pressure from the Moderator, Billie glitches through standup comedy, character work, song, dance, and storytelling.

 please contact us.